This article is a tutorial for 3dsMax beginners on how to create a model using primitives.

 [Space Warp] Used to create distortion in space.

-[System] You will mostly use sunlight and daylight from here, but other functions such as geometry controls to combine objects and levels exist here.
+[System] You will mostly use sunlight and daylight from here, but other functions such as geometry controls to combine objects and levels exists here.

 Select [Spline] which is within [Shape].
 Then choose [Line].